106061144/final/README.md

 second.
 Then, it will enter the next subtask automatically.

 (1) Line following:
 The BBcar would follow a white line to obstacles.
-After BBcar is driven to about 20cm from the obstacle, it would stop and enter the next part.
+After BBcar is driven about 20cm from the obstacle, it would stop and enter the next part.

 (2) Circling: